Heat kernel estimates for anomalous heavy-tailed random walks

 The goal of this work is to develop methods to obtain the bound \ref{hkp} that are robust to small perturbations of Dirichlet form in the sense given by \ref{j-beta}.
 Similar to the anomalous diffusion setting \cite{MS3}, we rely on a cutoff Sobolev inequality to implement Davies' method.
 To introduce cutoff Sobolev inequality, we first need to define cutoff functions and energy measure. \begin{definition}[Cutoff function] Let $U \subset V$ be finite sets in $X$.
 We say that $\phi: X \to \R$ is a cutoff function for $U \subset V$ if $\phi \equiv 1$ on $U$ and $\phi \equiv 0$ on $V^\complement$. \end{definition} \begin{definition}[Energy measure] For a $\mu$-symmetric Markov operator $K$ with kernel $k(x,y)$ with respect to $\mu$, and for functions $f,g \in L^\infty(X,\mu)$, we define the energy measure corresponding to $K$ as the function

 for all $x \in X$.
 The function $\Gamma(f,g)$ can be considered as a (signed) measure where the measure of the singleton $\set{x}$ is $\Gamma(f,g)(x)$. \end{definition} We introduce a cutoff Sobolev inequality that plays an important role in obtaining \ref{hkp}.
-Cutoff Sobolev inequalities were first introduced in \cite{BB3} for graphs and then extended to \cite{BBK} for metric measure spaces.
+Cutoff Sobolev inequalities were first introduced by Barlow and Bass in \cite{BB3} for graphs and then extended by Barlow, Bass and Kumagai \cite{BBK} to metric measure spaces.